 Throughout the year the School of Art welcomes numerous nationally and internationally known visiting artists to campus.
 Spanning the disciplines, these artists, designers, and educators, some of whom are alumni, give presentations and lectures and often critique student work.
 They are a critical component of your artistic growth.

-Artists who have visited include Richard Aerni, Christa Assad, Marek Cecula, Chandra DeBuse, Thaddeus Erdahl, Tommy Frank, Julia Galloway, Andrea Gill, Giselle Hicks '01, Wayne Higby, Ayumi Horie, Roxanne Jackson, Doug Jeck, John Jessiman, Simon Levin, Matt Long, Allegheny Meadows, Malcolm Mobutu-Smith, Steve Montgomery, Kristen Morgin, Suzanne Ramljak, Jeanne Quinn, Bobby Silverman, Chris Staley, Beth Cavener Stichter, Jack Troy, and Kukuli Velarde.
+Artists who have visited for ceramics include Richard Aerni, Christa Assad, Marek Cecula, Chandra DeBuse, Thaddeus Erdahl, Tommy Frank, Julia Galloway, Andrea Gill, Giselle Hicks '01, Wayne Higby, Ayumi Horie, Roxanne Jackson, Doug Jeck, John Jessiman, Simon Levin, Matt Long, Allegheny Meadows, Malcolm Mobutu-Smith, Kevin Snipes, Steve Montgomery, Kristen Morgin, Suzanne Ramljak, Jeanne Quinn, Bobby Silverman, Chris Staley, Beth Cavener Stichter, Jack Troy, and Kukuli Velarde.

 Shaped Clay Society